-Similar glands to the can also be found at the base of the tail, which explains why your cat will not only rub his head but also his body on your legs or on the wall, sofa etc. Again, they’re transferring these feel good pheromones onto you or the object which produces a sense of calm in the cat.
+Similar glands also occur at the base of the tail.
+This explains why your cat will not only rub his head but also his body on your legs or the wall, sofa etc. Again, they’re transferring these feel-good pheromones onto you or the object which produces a sense of calm in the cat.

 Pheromones also send messages to other members of the same species.
-For example, pheromones are secreted by the female in heat so that local tom cats know that she is in season and ready to mate.
+For example, females in heat secrete pheromones so that local tom cats know that she is in season and ready to mate.

-They are also found in the urine and feces.
-This is why cats spray, it is used as a way to mark their territory or objects.
+Urine and feces also contain pheromones, which is why cats spray – as a way to mark their territory or objects.
 Intact males are most likely to engage in spraying behaviour as they are considerably more territorial than desexed cats, but spraying can occur in all cats, especially under stress.

 Scratching is another behaviour we humans despair at, but this too is a method of feline communication.
-Glands are located between the toes and when he is scratching an object he transfers his scent onto it.
-Another way to mark his territory.
+Glands between the toes transfer his scent onto objects they scratch — another way to mark his territory.

 Types of cat pheromones

-Rats and mice are said to dislike the scent of pheromones in cat urine, however, when infected with toxoplasmosis, the parasite alters the behaviour of the rat who is no longer fearful.
-This makes the rat more likely to be hunted and eaten by a cat, therefore transmitting the toxoplasmosis parasite into its next feline host.
+Rats and mice dislike the scent of pheromones in cat urine; however, when infected with toxoplasmosis, the parasite alters the behaviour of the rat who is no longer fearful.
+This makes the rat more likely to be hunted and eaten by a cat.